aibrite/jdash-docs/src/client/basic-concepts.md

 # Basic Concepts

-Using JDash you can add drag-drop end user designable dashboards to your application.
+Using JDash you can add drag & drop, end-user designable dashboards to your application.

 ## Features